Mathes, K.

 Affiliations & relations

-- Universität Wien · workplace affiliation
+- Universität Wien · secondary affiliation

 - Universität Hamburg · secondary affiliation